sit-dsa/dsa01-overview/README.md

 Show the instructor that you have successfully compiled the C++ file in this repository.

-Also show the instructor that you have successfully run the test file in your IDE.
+Also show the instructor that you have successfully run the test file in your local programming environment.
 - you will need to ignore the output files in the repository, i.e., figure out a way to not commit them to the repository

+As much as possible, _perform all development steps on the command line_.
+This will help form important associations with the underlying tools that are used in the background behind the GUI.

 ## Submitting the assignment

-There is no submit button for assignments.
-Instead, submissions are actually just a commit to the repository.
+There is **no submit button** for assignments.
+Instead, submissions are actually **just a commit to the repository**.
 To submit this assignment, you need to add, commit, and push your changes to the repository.
 You can do this in the GitHub codespace or on your own machine.
 - once your changes are pushed to the repository, the test file will automatically run
 - you can check the status of the test file by going to the "Actions" tab and clicking on the latest workflow run
 - you can determine whether the test passed or failed by looking at the green tick or red cross on the commit hash
+- we will only consider the latest commit on the `main` branch as your submission after the deadline

 Let your instructor know once you're done with the final "Hello World" task here.
 We will then provide you with feedback through the feedback Pull Request (PR).
 You can view this feedback by going to the "Pull requests" tab and clicking on the PR that was created already.